 This mountain range, spanning Morocco, Algeria, and Tunisia, is steeped in history and offers a myriad of unique trails to explore.
 Here is some useful info on the location which will help you decide where to travel in Morocco.
 As a bonus, we've included five intriguing Atlas Mountains facts to help inspire your next adventure.

-Where Are The Atlas Mountains?
+Where are the Atlas Mountains?

 The Atlas Mountains are a prominent mountain range in North Africa, stretching across Morocco, Algeria, and Tunisia.
 This range forms a geological boundary between the Sahara desert and the Atlantic Ocean.
 These mountains are divided into several distinct sections: the High Atlas, Middle Atlas, and Anti-Atlas.